 Lava Boat Tour, Hawaii 2017

-Kilauea Volcano on Hawaii has been erupting continuously since 1983.
-Tourists from around the world rent seats on lava boat tours, despite the risk of flaming debris falling on them.
+The Kilauea Volcano on Hawaii has been erupting continuously since 1983.
+In 2017 a torrent of molten rock poured out into the Pacific Ocean.
+Tourists from around the world rented seats on lava boat tours, despite the risk of flaming debris falling on them.

 House Construction after a Lava Flow, Hawaii 2016